How To Restuff Ikea Ektorp Sofa Cushions Cheap, Easy and Quick

-That is how our 2 seater Ikea Ektorp sofa felt.
+My Ektorp sofa seat cushions were flat as pancakes and uncomfortable.
 We bought it secondhand and it must have been well used by the previous owners.
 New covers made it look pretty, but there was no mistaking the cushions were flat and no amount of fluffing helped.
-I was so disappointed with it that I had decided to sell it.

 Then I had an idea, I'd try adding some new stuffing to the cushions.